fbpx

 Near-drowning incidents, where a child survives an initial submersion in water, can still result in severe health consequences, particularly related to the brain.
 During a near-drowning event, the child’s oxygen supply is cut off.
 The brain is extremely sensitive to oxygen deprivation, known as hypoxia.

 When the brain doesn’t receive adequate oxygen, it can lead to a type of brain injury called hypoxic-ischemic brain injury.
 This condition can cause serious damage to brain tissue and can result in cognitive impairments, physical disabilities, or even a vegetative state.
-The severity and type of damage depend on how long the brain was deprived of oxygen.
+The severity and type of damage depend on how long the brain is deprived of oxygen.

 Furthermore, even if a child appears relatively unharmed immediately after a near-drowning event, complications such as Acute Respiratory Distress Syndrome (ARDS) or pneumonia can develop, which can further reduce oxygen to the brain and exacerbate damage.
-For more information about starting a child near-drowning claim contact our child injury lawyers today.
+For more information about starting a child near-drowning claim, contact our Hamilton child injury lawyers today.

 Fractures and Broken Bones